Forcide/plextotrakt/README.md

 Fill out the included [config.ini](config.ini), find instructions in the file.

 At the first run you will be ask to copy and paste an URL in a browser and copy the PIN back in the script window.

+Additionaly add the script to the *crontab*(use @reboot) on Linux or Windows Task Scheduler.

 ## Run
 To run the program on Linux: